NCERT Exemplar Class 11 Physics Solutions Chapter 7 System of Particles and Rotational Motion

 Answer:

 The vector sum of all torques due to forces at a point is 0.
-Let us assume that $\tau$ be the torque about a point P
+Let us assume that $\tau$ is the torque about a point P

 Then $\tau =\tau _{1}+\tau _{2}+............+\tau _{n}=\sum _{i=1}^{n}\overrightarrow{r_{i}} \times \overrightarrow{F_{i}}=0$ (as per question)

-Now torque about any other point say A will be given by
+Now torque about any other point, say A, will be given by

 $\sum _{i=1}^{n}(\overrightarrow{r_{i}}-a) \times \overrightarrow{F_{i}}=\sum _{i=1}^{n}\overrightarrow{r_{i}} \times \overrightarrow{F_{i}}-a\sum _{i=1}^{n}\overrightarrow{F_{i}}$

 Since a and $\sum _{i=1}^{n}\overrightarrow{F_{i}}$ are not equal to zero.
-Thus the sum of all torques about any arbitrary point is not 0 necessarily.
+Thus, the sum of all torques about any arbitrary point is not necessarily 0.

 Question:7.20